nelsojona/similarity-score-analyzer/README.md

 1. **Enter the Target URL**: Provide the URL of the webpage you want to analyze.
 2. **Enter the Query**: Input the query you want to optimize the webpage content for.
-3. **Select an Embedding Model**: Choose from available embedding models like Universal Sentence Encoder.
+3. **Select an Embedding Model**: Choose from available embedding models like Universal Sentence Encoder or Gemini models.
 4. **Analyze**: Click the "Analyze" button to start the analysis.
 5. **View Results**: The application will display the overall similarity score, section-wise heatmap, optimization suggestions, and Google Cloud NLP analysis (sentiment and entities).